berenslab/CBC_inference/README.md

 # Code-structure

 While the core python code can be found [here](pythoncode), the experiments performed in the paper are described in jupyter notebooks (see below).
 The experiments' code is structured similar to the paper.
-Since most experiments depend on the previous steps, the should be run in order.
+Since most experiments depend on the previous steps, they should be run in order.
 However, the data can also be loaded from zenodo, which allows to skip experiments or single (time-consuming) steps in single experiments.
 Either way you have to [download the data](step0a_download_data) to get full functionality.

 ## Setup

 Download this repo and install the [requirements](requirements.txt).
 You may not have to install the specified package versions. <br>
-Execute the makefile in [neuronc](neuronc) and in [retsim](neuronc/neuronc/models/retsim) to compile neuronc and retsim. <br>
+Execute the makefile in [NeuronC](neuronc) and in [Retsim](neuronc/neuronc/models/retsim) to compile NeuronC and Retsim. <br>
 Follow the experiments in the indicated order, starting with the download of the data.

 ## Experiments